Hofstra Law Faculty

 Bio

-Before joining the Hofstra Law faculty in 2009, Professor Sample served as an attorney in the Democracy Program at the Brennan Center for Justice at New York University School of Law since 2005.
-Before joining the Brennan Center, he worked on Brian Schweitzer's gubernatorial campaign in Montana and clerked for Judge Sidney R. Thomas of the U.S. Court of Appeals for the Ninth Circuit.
+Previously, he was counsel in the Democracy Program at the Brennan Center for Justice at NYU.
+Before joining the Brennan Center, he worked on Brian Schweitzer's gubernatorial campaign in Montana.
+He clerked for Judge Sidney R. Thomas of the U.S. Court of Appeals for the Ninth Circuit.

 Professor Sample received his J.D. from Columbia Law School in 2003.
-While at Columbia, Professor Sample was a Harlan Fiske Stone and James Kent Scholar and served as a notes editor on the Columbia Law Review.
-He has written several publications and legal briefs on the topic of judicial elections, campaign financing and recusal.
+While at Columbia, Professor Sample was a Harlan Fiske Stone and James Kent Scholar and a notes editor on the Columbia Law Review.

 Curriculum Vitae